 Connecticut Public Television

 A member of PBS, Connecticut Public Television has earned the distinction of being a leading producer and presenter of national public television shows.
 Recent examples of original programming include At Wonder’s Peak: Discovering Science On Talcott Mountain, Made Possible: The Business Of Junior Achievement, and Power Over Parkinson’s.
 A number of CPTV programs originally produced for the local Connecticut market have reached far wider audiences.
 This has been accomplished through program distribution to other public television stations, as well as to institutions and organizations that find CPTV productions invaluable as educational tools.

-CPTV has built a reputation as a leader in children’s programming, including playing an historic role in bringing Barney & Friends™, Bob the Builder™ and Thomas & Friends™, Angelina Ballerina and The Saddle Club to public television.
-CPTV Kids continues that tradition by providing a unique safe haven for kids with non-commercial, educational television entertainment.
+Connecticut Public Television has built a reputation as a leader in children’s programming, and provides a unique safe haven for kids with non-commercial, educational television entertainment.
 The station offers 11.5 hours of positive, nurturing children’s programs each weekday.
 These television programs engage children and fulfill their natural curiosity, imagination and love of learning.
 CPTV Kids is committed to making a positive impact on the lives of children, building knowledge, critical thinking, imagination and curiosity through curriculum-based entertainment.
 A free, 24-hour live-stream of CPTV Kids programming is also available online.